xitu/gold-miner/TODO1/great-design-vs-good-design-whats-the-difference-here-s-the-truth.md

 Focusing on the flashy parts of design while neglecting the fundamentals, is like focusing only on hitting home runs in baseball, or only doing slam dunks in basketball.
 It’s fun to look at, but a player who neglects the fundamentals of the game will fall apart when tested in a real-life competitive environment.
 > ### Great design never neglects the fundamentals on a quest to impress the world around them.

-On that note…..
+On that note….

 ## Good Design Tries To Impress, Great Design Gets Out Of The Way

 > “A good designer finds an elegant way to put everything you need on a page.
 A great designer convinces you half that shit is unnecessary.”
-— Thomas Hutchings (@Dear**Impossible) November 14, 2013**
+> — Thomas Hutchings (@Dear**Impossible) November 14, 2013**

 Good design aims to impress people with “delightful animations” and “beautiful user interfaces”.
 You can spot good design, break it down, and document both what you like and how it was done.

 Great design is invisible.
 It almost feels like it wasn’t designed at all.
 It’s things like your MacBook unlocking automatically when you have your Apple Watch on, or your Nest thermostat adjusting to your preferred temperature when you enter a room.
 But it can also be something as simple as the egg cartons at the supermarket (have you ever tried designing a better egg carton?).

-> ### Great design is invisible.
+> Great design is invisible.
 It almost feels like it wasn’t designed at all.
 It is the outcome of painstaking thoughtfulness and a desire to help others.

 ***